Vauxhall Insignia Hatchback (2013 - ) Expert review

 Performance Our rating 3/5

 There’s a vast range of petrol and diesel engines to choose from with the Insignia, and the vast, vast majority of people go for the latter.
 The choice of these varies from fuel-sippingly frugal to Porsche-scaringly powerful (well, nearly), and there’s a choice to cover pretty much everything in between.
 The ones of most interest to most people will the 2.0-litre units with 118bhp and 138bhp thanks to their impressively low CO2 emissions.
 They give decent performance, with good low-end pull and a reasonably broad spread of power.
-However, all the diesel engines we’ve tried are horribly noisy, sending far too much clatter and vibration through to the cabin.
+However, they're horribly noisy, sending far too much clatter and vibration through to the cabin.
+The 168bhp 2.0-litre diesel is much better in the refinement stakes, making it the Insignia's most pleasant engine.
+However, with higher CO2 emissions and list prices, company car tax bills will be quite a bit higher than they will on the less powerful diesels.

 Running costs Our rating 4/5

 This is one of the areas in which the Insignia compares very well with its rivals.
 The two most popular engines, the 2.0-litre Ecoflex diesels with 118bhp and 138bhp, give carbon dioxide emissions of less than 100g/km, and that means exceptionally low tax bills for company car drivers.
 They also return fuel economy of more than 76mpg, which also helps with your running costs.
-What won’t help, though, is the heavy depreciation that the Insignia suffers.
+The more refined 168bhp diesel won't be quite as cheap to run, but bills won't be prohibitively expensive if you want your Insignia to be as pleasant as it can be.
+What won’t help your long-term costs, though, is the heavy depreciation that the Insignia suffers.
 If you’re a private buyer, make sure you push your dealer for a big discount to help offset your losses.
 It shouldn’t be hard, because Vauxhall dealers are always willing to trim sticker prices by a big amount.

 Reliability Our rating 3/5